 During the 1980s, Bosque County grew in population and economy.
 In the late 1970s and 1980s residents of Clifton, the largest town, carried out "Operation Comeback."
 The town grew by 40 percent in population and more than 100 percent in businesses.
 The town renovated old buildings in order to open a modern home for senior citizens, established Goodall-Witcher Hospital, and opened a 150-employee garment factory, an oilfield-tool manufacturing plant, and a 100-employee lime plant.

 In 1990, the population of Bosque County reached 13,924, of which 91 percent were Anglo; the peak of 1920 was still unattained.
 Bosque County ranks fourteenth among all United States counties in the percentage of its population that is sixty-five years of age or older.
-In addition to Clifton, Meridian, and Valley Mills, the county has numerous small towns.
+As of 2014, 17,780 people lived in the county.
+Of those, 79.5 percent were Anglo, 16.7 percent Hispanic, and 2 percent African American.
+In addition to Clifton (population, 3,146), Meridian (1,498), and Valley Mills (1,223), the county has numerous small towns.
 As of 1982, there were 7,420 registered voters in the county.
 Voter turnout ranged remarkably between 58 and 73 percent in the 1980s; 97 percent voted Democratic and three percent voted Republican in the 1982 primaries.
 About half of those registered cast a ballot.
 Voting in presidential elections has varied.
 Since supporting Franklin Delano Roosevelt for four terms, county voters switched to the Republican candidates in 1952, 1972, and 1980 through 1992.
 The education level in the county has steadily increased.
 In 1950, 22 percent of the population had graduated from high school; in 1980, 44 percent.